ruvenss/lightweeb/README.md

 - 100% Open Source.
 - Compatible with any HTML Template.
 - Social Media and OG Cards embed
+- Can be use to render a WordPress website to static html
+- Connect in realtime WordPress to LightWeb using our WordPress Plugin

 # Basic structure and Content